sdss/datamodel/datamodel/products/md/mos_target_bhm_rm_v0_2.md

 ## Changelog
 Describes changes to the datamodel product and/or file structure from one release to another
+ - DR20
+   - from: DR19
+   - note: No changes
  - DR19
    - from: DR18
    - note: No changes